Property Tax Savings in Maryland: Every Exemption and Program Available (2026)

 Frequently Asked Questions

-Homestead Tax Credit caps annual assessment increases at 10% (or less in some localities).
-Homeowners Tax Credit (circuit breaker) for incomes under $60,000.
-Senior Tax Credit in some counties.
+The Homestead Tax Credit caps annual assessment increases at 10% (or less in some localities).
+The Homeowners Tax Credit (circuit breaker) is available for incomes under $60,000.
+Some counties also offer a Senior Tax Credit.
+There is a 100% disabled veteran exemption as well.

 What are the benefits of senior and veteran benefits?